Most Google Image search results will not provide the information you need to create a reference.

-When using images in your assignment or PowerPoint for a class presentation, include the following:
+When using images in your assignment, include the following information:

-Expand on the sections below to see in-text citation and reference examples.
+Click on the sections below for in-text citation and reference examples for these different formats.

 Figure 1